-The RESET# pin allows the device to be reset while it is actively selected.
-When QE=0(default) and HRSW=0(default), the RESET# pin is disabled.
-The Hardware Reset function is only available for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation or Quad Output operation.
-For SOP16 package, the RESET# pin is a dedicated hardware reset pin regardless of device settings or operation states.
-If the hardware reset function is not used, this pin can be left floating or connected to V{CC} in the system.

-Set RESET# to low for a minimum period 1us (t{HRST}) will interrupt any on-going instructions to have the device to initial state.
-The device can accept new instructions again in 28us (t{HRSL}) after RESET# back to high.
+The device default setting is RESET# disable by QE=1.
+The RESET# pin allows the device to be reset by the controller.
+When QE bit is "0" and HRSW bit is "1" (factory default is '0'), the RESET# pin is enabled.
+The Hardware Reset function is only available after setting QE=0 for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation.
+Set RESET# to low for a minimum period 1us ( $t{HRST}$ ) will interrupt any on-going instructions to have the device to initial state.
+The device can accept new instructions again in 28us ( $t{HRSR}$ ) after RESET# back to high.